Algorithm Watch

 Sources are reviewed manually on a two-week cadence.
 Mark a source as reviewed after you check it.
 Sources and logged updates are used as advisory context in Content Forge, but Brand Voice, factual accuracy, and your org identity take priority.

-### Algorithm Updates
+### Org Updates

 * Platform and surface